krishkalai07/Chess/README.md

 #Humor
 Anyone know the strange relief when you refactor 308 lines of code?
 No, that's just me.
 Ok then.

 Who likes boolean logic?
 Not me.
-Especially simple statements such as `turn && isPointInVector(...)`
+Especially simple statements such as `turn and isPointInVector(...)`

+"Wait... why am I able to move this... (the king will be in check) ...
+Oh.
+Why does this king say it didn't move \**sigh*\*"

+Ok, how does stalemate not work, but checkmate works perfectly fine?